Dolla (rapper): Biography

-Burton was born in Chicago, Illinois on November 25, 1987 and grew up in Atlanta, Georgia.
+Burton was born in Chicago on November 25, 1987, and grew up in Atlanta.
 Burton had a twin brother who died at birth.
 When Burton was five, he and his sister witnessed their father commit suicide by shooting himself.
 He formed a rap group, Da Razkalz Cru, going by the name Bucklyte with Scrapp Deleon then known as Scrappy and SAS.
 They would later make up The Gang with a rapper named Streetz.
 They signed with Elektra Records in 2003 and released the single "So Fly".
 "So Fly" did not bring the success that was desired and the group was dropped from the label soon after.
 That same year, he met Akon and P. Diddy, the latter of whom hired Burton as a model for his Sean John line of clothes; Burton appeared on billboards for the clothing line and modeled across the United States.
 Under the stage name Dolla, Burton signed to Akon's Konvict Muzik label in May 2007.
 His song "Feelin' Myself" was featured on the Step Up (Original Soundtrack) in 2006 and was a "bite" of the Mac Dre song of the same name.

 He made his debut with the single "Who the Fuck Is That?", which was his highest chart appearance, reaching #82 on the Billboard Hot 100; the edited version substituted the profanity with "heck".
 He followed his debut single up with a second promo single "I'm Fucked Up" in the summer of 2008, also an edited version was released using the substitution of the word "tore" replacing "fucked".
 A third single, entitled "Make a Toast", featuring Julian and produced by General G(Leesburg/Mo'Money Ent.), was then officially released on November 4, 2008.
 It has peaked at #101 on the Billboard R&B chart.
 The song "Make a Toast" was released again with the feature of Lil Wayne.

 His final appearance was in Ciara's video for her single "Never Ever".

 After recording a song called So Fly with fellow rapper, T.I., a video was released on YouTube with the artists together a week before his death.

 On October 20, 2008, he was arrested in Atlanta on weapons charges.

 Death

 Burton flew to Los Angeles to record the rest of his debut album, and he was shot on May 18, 2009, at approximately 3:10 pm by 23-year-old Aubrey Louis Berry.
-Burton was with Scrapp Deleon and friend DJ Shabbazz when the incident occurred.
+Burton was with Scrapp Deleon and his friend DJ Shabbazz when the incident occurred.
 He was pronounced dead at the hospital.
 Later that evening, an armed Berry was detained at the Los Angeles International Airport.
 Witnesses say he surrendered without a struggle.
 His bail was set at $5 million.
 Bail was subsequently lowered to $1 million by Los Angeles Superior Court Judge Terry Bork in late May.